 (from the myth of Taliesin, included in Lady Charlotte Guest’s translation of The Mabinogion)

-Three Drops from a Cauldron is a quarterly online journal for poetry and flash fiction (or any hybrid of the two) and visual art involving myth, legend, folklore, fable and fairytale.
+Three Drops from a Cauldron was an online journal - and sometime print press - for poetry and flash fiction (or any hybrid of the two) and visual art involving myth, legend, folklore, fable and fairytale.
+We published a wide range of weird and wonderful work from January 2015 to December 2019.

 The roots of this journal sprouted from the editor’s long-term obsession with folklore and mythology - particularly of the Welsh variety - and literature.
 And who better to represent this than Ceridwen and her cauldron?